 Most low-carbbread recipes are gluten-free.
 Gluten is a protein that usually raises bread when activated with a wet ingredient and when in contact with yeast.
 Since keto breads do not contain gluten, other ingredients are used to raise the breads.

 Baking soda and baking powder– they can be used in combination or on their own.
-Baking powder is not always gluten-free so if you are gluten intolerant, replace baking powder by half the amount of baking soda in your keto breadrecipe.
+Baking powder is not always gluten-free so if you are gluten intolerant, replace the baking powder with half the amount of baking soda in your keto breadrecipe.
 In fact, baking soda is basically 50% of the active ingredients of baking powder and they can be swapped by a 1:1/2 ratio in most baking recipes.

 Apple cider vinegar– the purpose of apple cider vinegar in keto breadrecipes is to activate the baking soda.
 In fact, baking soda requires an acidic ingredient to raise.
 That is why apple cider vinegar is often used in combination with baking soda.
 Other ingredients that can replace apple cider vinegar in keto breads are lemon juice or white vinegar.

 There are a few other ingredients that can be seen in an easy keto breadrecipe like:

 Vital wheat gluten– it is basically 100% gluten without the starch, and it adds elasticity to keto flours and airy texture to keto breads.
 Vital wheat gluten is a convenient keto ingredient to mimic the wheat-bread texture, add chewiness and texture to the final product.
 However, it is rare to see a keto recipe using vital wheat gluten since most keto recipes are gluten-free.

 Whipped egg whites – some keto breadloaves use whipped egg whites to add air and make breads less dense.
 In fact, whipped egg whites are fluffy and if added gently to keto bread batter, it can prevent dense bread.